ilievpavelbg/RestaurantManagmentSystem/README.md

 ## Credits

-This project was developed by [Your Name] with guidance from the SoftUni team.
-Special thanks to [Instructor Name] for their support and feedback throughout the project.
+This project was developed by Pavel Iliev with guidance from the SoftUni team.
+Special thanks to Stamo Petkov for the support and feedback throughout the project.
 ```